-Concussions are clearly identified more frequently as awareness has increased over the past several years.
-This has been well documented in reported concussion numbers as well as emergency room visits.
+Concussions have become more frequently identified as awareness has increased over the past several years, as reflected in reported concussion numbers and emergency room visits.

-Axial spine (Cervical) headache – The mechanics of a concussion are forces being transmitted to the brain usually through an acceleration/deceleration mechanism.
-For this to occur the cranium is often violently rotated or moved in a linear fashion.
-To move the cranium the cervical structures must also be involved.
-Violent motions of the cervical structures can lead to muscular and fascial injuries and less commonly boney injuries.
-Muscular injuries of the cervical region can result in headaches and even dizziness.
-These headaches typically originate in the posterior cranial region such as the nuchal ridge.
-They wrap around anterior towards the temples and are generally described as squeezing in nature.
-In my experience these are also the headaches noted upon arising in the morning.
+Axial spine (Cervical) headache: The mechanics of a concussion involve forces transmitted to the brain through acceleration/deceleration.
+To move the cranium, the cervical structures are also involved.
+Violent motions of the cervical structures could lead to muscular and fascial injuries, less commonly, bony injuries.
+Headaches resulting from cervical injuries typically originate in the posterior cranial region and wrap around towards the temples.
+They are generally described as squeezing in nature, and are often experienced upon waking in the morning.

-Anxiety contribution to headache – One of the issues that significantly complicates concussion management are mental health issues.
-Depression and anxiety are commonly diagnosed in teenagers today.
-When present prior to the concussion they can be seen to worsen following the injury.
-In some cases when prolonged symptoms are present anxiety and depression can be a result of the concussion experience.
-The concussion experience not only includes the concussion itself but the lifestyle consequences that can accompany the injury.
-These patients can fixate or amplify many of their symptoms including headaches.
+Anxiety contributions to headaches: Mental health issues significantly complicate concussion management.
+Depression and anxiety are commonly diagnosed in teenagers, and their symptoms can worsen following a concussion.
+In some cases, anxiety and depression may arise as a result of the concussion experience, which encompasses not only the physical injury, but also the lifestyle consequences that accompany it.
+These patients may fixate on, or amplify their symptoms, including headaches.

-HORMONES: as hypopituitarism is not uncommon following head injury with growth hormone deficiency most common.
-Low growth hormone can mimic many concussive symptoms especially memory loss and decreased energy.
+Hormonal: following a head injury, hypopituitarism, with growth hormone deficiency being the most common, can occur.
+Low growth hormone levels can mimic many symptoms of a concussion, particularly memory loss and decreased energy.

-Extra-cranial headache – These headaches are secondary to injury outside on the skull.
-They do consist of tension and cervical headaches.
-They also are secondary to soft tissue injury directly associated with the location of the blow to the head.
-In some cases, a laceration or bruise is noted acutely but in other more insidious cases occur secondary to scar tissue and probable superficial nerve involvement.
-These headaches are palpable in the location of the injury and are often described as sharp and stabbing in nature.
+Extra-cranial headache: These headaches result from injury outside the skull and include tension and cervical headaches.
+They are associated with soft tissue injuries directly related to the location of the head impact.
+Acute cases may present with lacerations or bruises, with more insidious cases can develop due to scar tissue and potential involvement of superficial nerves.
+These headaches are palpable at the site of the injury and are often described as sharp and stabbing in nature.